Phelo123-Imo/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 9.
-Bye Bye My first directory
+task 10.
+Back to the future